 - Algae growth

-- The water taste salty
+- The water tastes salty

 - You spot corrosion on metal parts in the pool